karmada-io/website/docs/reference/components/karmada-aggregated-apiserver.md

       --client-ca-file string                                   If set, any request presenting a client certificate signed by one of the authorities in the client-ca-file is authenticated with an identity corresponding to the CommonName of the client certificate.
       --contention-profiling                                    Enable lock contention profiling, if profiling is enabled --delete-collection-workers int                           Number of workers spawned for DeleteCollection call.
 These are used to speed up namespace cleanup. (default 1)
-      --disable-admission-plugins strings                       admission plugins that should be disabled although they are in the default enabled plugins list (NamespaceLifecycle, MutatingAdmissionWebhook, ValidatingAdmissionWebhook).
-Comma-delimited list of admission plugins: MutatingAdmissionWebhook, NamespaceLifecycle, ValidatingAdmissionWebhook.
+      --disable-admission-plugins strings                       admission plugins that should be disabled although they are in the default enabled plugins list (NamespaceLifecycle, MutatingAdmissionWebhook, ValidatingAdmissionPolicy, ValidatingAdmissionWebhook).
+Comma-delimited list of admission plugins: MutatingAdmissionWebhook, NamespaceLifecycle, ValidatingAdmissionPolicy, ValidatingAdmissionWebhook.
 The order of plugins in this flag does not matter.
       --egress-selector-config-file string                      File with apiserver egress selector configuration.
-      --enable-admission-plugins strings                        admission plugins that should be enabled in addition to default enabled ones (NamespaceLifecycle, MutatingAdmissionWebhook, ValidatingAdmissionWebhook).
-Comma-delimited list of admission plugins: MutatingAdmissionWebhook, NamespaceLifecycle, ValidatingAdmissionWebhook.
+      --enable-admission-plugins strings                        admission plugins that should be enabled in addition to default enabled ones (NamespaceLifecycle, MutatingAdmissionWebhook, ValidatingAdmissionPolicy, ValidatingAdmissionWebhook).
+Comma-delimited list of admission plugins: MutatingAdmissionWebhook, NamespaceLifecycle, ValidatingAdmissionPolicy, ValidatingAdmissionWebhook.
 The order of plugins in this flag does not matter.
       --enable-garbage-collector                                Enables the generic garbage collector.
 MUST be synced with the corresponding flag of the kube-controller-manager. (default true)
       --enable-pprof                                            Enable profiling via web interface host:port/debug/pprof/.
       --encryption-provider-config string                       The file containing configuration for encryption providers to be used for storing secrets in etcd
+      --encryption-provider-config-automatic-reload             Determines if the file set by --encryption-provider-config should be automatically reloaded if the disk contents change.
+Setting this to true disables the ability to uniquely identify distinct KMS plugins via the API server healthz endpoints.
       --etcd-cafile string                                      SSL Certificate Authority file used to secure etcd communication.
       --etcd-certfile string                                    SSL certification file used to secure etcd communication.
       --etcd-compaction-interval duration                       The interval of compaction requests.
 If 0, the compaction request from apiserver is disabled. (default 5m0s)